 But then the guilt creeps in.
 Will your team be short-staffed?
 Will your boss think you’re slacking?

-In today’s fast-paced work culture, taking a sick day can feel selfish, but it’s actually one of the most responsible things you can do.
+While taking a sick day can oftentimes feel selfish, it’s actually one of the most responsible things you can do.
 Showing up sick doesn’t make you a hero; it slows your recovery, risks your coworkers’ health, and drags down productivity.
-You’re not helping anyone by pretending you’re okay.
+You’re not helping anyone by pretending you’re OK.

 Sick days aren’t just for emergencies; they’re part of working responsibly, especially when symptoms affect your performance, safety, or your team’s well-being.